Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Gelfand-Zetlin example,

 \section{Gelfand-Zetlin example, $n=3$}

-In this section we compute the Chow cohomology ring of $X_{\GZ}$ for $n=3$ using the Minkowski weights.
+In this section we compute the Chow cohomology ring of $X_{\GZ}$ for $n=3$ using the Minkowski weights and show that while it is generated in degree $1$, it does not have Poincar\'e duality.
 We consider the GZ polytope of the weight $\lambda = (-1,0,1)$ for ease of computation.
 The polytope $\Delta_\lambda$ is defined by the following array of inequalities

 and has normal fan $\Sigma_{\GZ}$ as in Figure \ref{fig:gzfan}.
 We enumerate the rays as follows: